 • End wrenches

 • Tire irons

 • Tube patches or plugs in a repair kit.

 • Make sure you carry enough spares to get you back to camp in any event.
 Make a checklist of some of the most common bolts and have a couple spares.
 Safety wire and duct tape are very handy.

 We recommend an Enduro-style waterproof jacket with removable sleeves.
-These Coats will have an assortment of pockets for your cell phone or camera or anything you want to access frequently.
+These jackets have an assortment of pockets for your cell phone or camera or anything you want to access frequently.
 Regular MX style riding gear will work as long as you have a raincoat or some type of jacket when things get ugly.
 An extra pair of gloves is a good idea.
 Cloth for cleaning your goggles.

 A good quality fanny pack or backpack is necessary for long excursions in the mountains.
-Keep in mind that you are carrying essentials to get you back to a major road if you have a problem.
+Keep in mind that you are carrying essentials to keep yourself comfortable and get you back to a road if you have a problem.
 A back pack also gives you clothing options and can double as a hydration system.

 Wear some type of hydration system and carry extra water in your fanny pack.

 Off-highway vehicles must be registered with Colorado State Parks.
 See the OHV Link Regulations Page on this website.